4. We make a searching and fearless moral inventory of ourselves.

 This can be so painful that many will not face it.
 They push the thoughts aside.
 That is why, if we have not really successfully completed the two steps prior (Faith & Hope, and Trust-Love Dedication), then we will find we don’t have the necessary courage to do this “Courage” step.
 We must have the courage that only God can give us to complete this.
 And we must trust, that as we continue this way, that God will surely help us.
 We must stay with God in this all the way!

 “I am the true vine, and my Father is the husbandman.
 Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.” ~ John 15:1-2

 We need this purging!
 It is his design.
-And if we will allow him to do this, our lives will change to bring forth good fruit.
-But we must stay with him through the rest of life’s journey.
+And if we allow him to do this, our lives will change to bring forth good fruit.
+But we must trust him to stay with him through the rest of life’s journey.